1242035/spree/guides/src/content/user/payments/payment_methods.md

 ## Introduction

 Payment methods represent the different payment options available to customers during the checkout process on an e-commerce store.
-Spree supports many types of payment methods, including both online and offline options.
-This guide describes how to add payment methods to your Spree store.
+Viauco supports many types of payment methods, including both online and offline options.
+This guide describes how to add payment methods to your Viauco store.

 ## Terminology